JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 SUBCOMMANDS:
-    help      Prints this message or the help of the given subcommand(s) list      Return a list of all current and previous process job uuids start     Start a new process job
+    help      Prints this message or the help of the given subcommand(s) start     Start a new process job
     status    Return the status of a previous process job stop      Stop a running process